EmmaAli1604/EmmaAli1604/README.md

 I am currently studying the degree of Computer Science in the Faculty of Science from National Autonomous University of Mexico 🌮🌵.

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning react, java, python and django.
+- 🌱 I’m currently learning react, java and django.

 **My Reseach Interest**: